Photograph of me lecturing at the blackboard (credit: R. Benjamin Shapiro, 2002).

 Dr. Sean Peisert leads applied research and development in computer security at the Berkeley Lab and UC Davis.
-He is also chief cybersecurity strategist for CENIC, associate editor-in-chief and editor-in-chief designate of IEEE Security & Privacy, a member of the Distinguished Expert Review Panel for the NSA Annual Best Scientific Cybersecurity Paper Competition, past chair of the IEEE Technical Committee on Security & Privacy, and is a steering committee member and past general chair of the 36th IEEE Symposium on Security and Privacy ("Oakland").
+He is also chief cybersecurity strategist for CENIC, editor-in-chief of IEEE Security & Privacy, a member of the Distinguished Expert Review Panel for the NSA Annual Best Scientific Cybersecurity Paper Competition, past chair of the IEEE Technical Committee on Security & Privacy, and is a steering committee member and past general chair of the IEEE Symposium on Security and Privacy ("Oakland").

 His current focus is research and development of techniques that enable secure and privacy-preserving analysis of scientific data and secure deep learning and artificial intelligence.
 His current projects focus on improving security in high-performance computing (HPC), and other scientific computing environments, and power grid control systems.
-In the past, he has worked in areas including intrusion detection, computer forensics, insider threats, fault tolerance, vulnerability analysis and elections and electronic voting.
+He is also a co-lead of Trusted CI, the NSF Cybersecurity Center of Excellence.

 Selected News and Press Coverage: